 I turn to a well-balanced, herbaceous blend of lavender, roman chamomile, and clary sage.
 All three of these oils are high in esters—promising an instant calming effect on the central nervous system.
 Lavender and clary sage are also both high in monoterpene alcohols that help nurture balance.
 Though again, clary sage is not recommended during pregnancy.

-How-To: Add 15 drops lavender, 5 drops roman chamomile, and 10 drops clary sage into a glass roller-bottle and top if off with 10 mL of vanilla-infused jojoba oil.
+Add 15 drops lavender, 5 drops roman chamomile, and 10 drops clary sage into a glass roller-bottle and top if off with 10 mL of vanilla-infused jojoba oil.

-Substitutions: Spikenard, vetiver, ylang-ylang, and sweet marjoram are other sleep-supporting oils with which you could blend.
+Spikenard, vetiver, ylang-ylang, and sweet marjoram are other sleep-supporting oils with which you could blend.
 I love the aroma of vanilla-infused jojoba, but most other carrier oils (sweet almond, sesame, or grapeseed) would also work.

-3. Moisturizing face serum.
+A moisturizing face serum.

 I have thin skin that’s prone to dryness.
-My skin care goals are to keep moisturized and prevent environmental damage and premature aging.
+I want my beauty products to help keep me moisturized and prevent environmental damage and premature aging.
 I take a holistic approach to my face-care routine, always using essential oils high in esters that soothe dermal inflammation, monoterpenes that enhance dermal penetration, and monoterpene alcohols that are mild and generally well-tolerated by most skin types.

-Substitutions: In a face serum, balm, or cream, try other essential oils heavy in monoterpene alcohols, like lavender and rose geranium; or sesquiterpene alcohols, like German chamomile, sandalwood, and patchouli; and ketones, like rosemary ct. verbenone and manuka.
+In a face serum, balm, or cream, try other essential oils heavy in monoterpene alcohols, like lavender and rose geranium; or sesquiterpene alcohols, like German chamomile, sandalwood, and patchouli; and ketones, like rosemary ct. verbenone and manuka.
 Additionally, based on your skin type, other carrier oils may be suitable.
 For acne or oily skin, try grapeseed or hemp oil, and for normal or combination skin, try using apricot kernel or jojoba.